 Here’s an example of a nice sales email from the guys at AppSumo.

-You can see that they have distilled their marketing message to just three paragraphs.
+You can see that they have distilled their marketing message into just three paragraphs.
 Those three paragraphs served a purpose; to get a person to click on the link.

 The sales page provides a lot more information to the visitor than the email.